docsforadobe/javascript-tools-guide/docs/user-interface-tools/types-of-controls.md

 ```

 !!! note
-    the creation property on the second EditText field, where `multiline: true` indicates a field in which a long text string can be entered.
+    The creation property on the second EditText field, `multiline: true`, indicates a field in which a long text string can be entered.
 The text wraps to appear as multiple lines.

+---

 ### EditNumber